amirouche/guile-arew/scheme/base.md

 ### `...`

 It is called ellipsis.
-It used in macros, `match` that is not part of R7RS.
 It signify that a pattern must be repeated.

 ### `=>`